hameddavodi/MSE-Basics/Math/Linear Programming and Dynamic Systems.md

 print(res)
 ```

-Pay attantion to the syntax we used
+Pay attantion to the syntax we used:

   `c`: an array of coefficients of the linear objective function to be maximized or minimized.

   `A_ub`: a 2D array of coefficients of the inequality constraints (the "`A`" matrix in `Ax <= b`).